 If your child is going to be absent, you need to notify the Safely-At-School line.
 This number has a 24 hour answering machine that allows us to check if your child is going to be absent.
 If your child is absent, and there is no notification on the SAS line, we will be calling around until we can locate your child.

 Due to the importance of class attendance, the school district does not recommend lengthy student absences whether excused or unexcused.
 The district policy for educational trips that are not school sponsored is as follows:

-It is up to the principal to determine that the trip is educational and excusable.
+- It is up to the principal to determine that the trip is educational

-A total of 10 days in any academic year will be allowed excusable for educational trips.
+- A total of 10 days in any academic year will be allowed excusable

 The appropriateness of assignments given will be determined by the teacher and the principal.
 Teachers may require assignments such as math, written logs, reading and/or written reports.
 No exceptions beyond 10 days will be granted unless there is consent from the Assistant to the Superintendent.
 Any trip days beyond 10 days will be counted as unexcused.
 3 unexcused absences will result in a warning letter and an additional unexcused absence may lead to court action.
 If the number days beyond 10 is excess, you may be asked to withdraw your child from school and will have to re-register at the district?s registration office upon your return.